Covid-Proofing Elementary Math

 Reflecting on the transition, Morse commented,

+“It’s is a real mindset shift for people to get around that this computer program is not just supplemental and it's really not just a computer program, but this is your curriculum because a lot of our teachers think of curriculum is like a workbook that you hold in your hands.”
 Getting an entire district up and running using Levered requires only a couple hours of teacher training to get the basics of the intuitive, grade-book style, interface, which is followed by video support and an additional check-in after a month of using the program.
 On the ease of transition, Morse said, “In our second year into Bridges, our teachers still weren't fully utilizing the intervention pieces, the extension pieces, and they felt like they were missing some content areas.”
 Now, after having Levered in schools, she went back to her teachers to see if they thought Levered was comprehensive enough, “And ‘to a ‘T’ every teacher said, ‘Absolutely!
 I love that I could just get started and that all those pieces were there and they were intuitive.’”

 The power of real-time data

 In a traditional curriculum, you teach, you assess, and then you reteach, but understanding where students are at is a challenge, particularly for elementary teachers who have to teach multiple subjects and often do not have a deep mathematical understanding of the material.
 Levered provides real-time data in the form of a teacher dashboard that functions like a grade book that fills itself in.
 Information from the individual student work informs instruction by grouping common areas of struggle, connecting that to specific standards, and providing interactive examples for the teacher to use in a small group or individual intervention.
-Morse sees the data flow as an advantage for her teachers to help understand how to be more effective,
+Morse sees the data flow as an advantage for her teachers to help understand how to be more effective, “I love Levered because the teachers get real-time data, and if kids make mistakes, it is clear how you help kids correct the mistake.
+I wish we had this live real-time data in every content area.
+It’s amazing and it’s really got our teachers looking and thinking about student learning and how to reteach in a meaningful and targeted way.”

 When everything changed, Levered was ready